uberhacker/mcu/README.md

 ## Options:
 ```
-[--env=<env>]
+--env=<env>
-: Filter sites by environment.
+    Filter sites by environment.
 Default is 'dev'.

-[--report]
+--report
-: Display the contrib modules that need updates without actually performing the updates.
+    Display the contrib modules or themes that need updated without actually performing the updates.

-[--yes]
+--yes
-: Assume a yes response to any prompts while performing the updates.
+    Assume a yes response to any prompts while performing the updates.

-[--confirm]
+--confirm
-: Prompt to confirm before actually performing the updates on each site.
+    Prompt to confirm before actually performing the updates on each site.

-[--security-only]
-: Apply contrib module security updates only.

-[--skip-backup]
+--skip-backup
-: Skip automatic backup before performing the updates on each site.
+    Skip backup before performing the updates on each site.

-[--team]
+--auto-commit
+    Commit changes with a generic message and switch back to git mode after performing the updates on each site.
+--security-only
+    Apply security updates only to contrib modules or themes.
+--projects
+    A comma separated list of specific contrib modules or themes to update.
+--team
-: Filter for sites you are a team member of.
+    Filter for sites you are a team member of.

-[--owner]
+--owner
-: Filter for sites a specific user owns.
-Use "me" for your own user.
+    Filter for sites a specific user owns.
+Use &quot;me&quot; for your own user.

-[--org=<id>]
+--org=<id>
-: Filter sites you can access via the organization.
+    Filter sites you can access via the organization.
 Use 'all' to get all.

-[--name=<regex>]
+--name=<regex>
-: Filter sites you can access via name.
+    Filter sites you can access via name.

-[--cached]
+--cached
-: Causes the command to return cached sites list instead of retrieving anew.
+    Causes the command to return cached sites list instead of retrieving anew.
 ```

 ## Examples: